Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Quantum Sample Complexity Upper Bounds

 \subsection{Small Bias}

-In this subsection we want to study the case in which $(v)$ of Theorem \ref{Thm4.3} gives a good bound.
-Namely, throughout this subsection we will assume that the $c$-boundedness constant is s.t. $n(1-c)^2<\frac{1}{2}$ or, equivalently, $c > 1 - \frac{1}{\sqrt{2n}}$.
-This assumption will allow us to apply a different procedure to learn from the output of Algorithm \ref{BiasBV} and thus obtain a different bound on the sample complexity of the problem.
-Note, however, that this requirement becomes more restrictive with growing $n$ and can in the limit $n\to\infty$ only be satisfied by $c=1$, i.e. for the underlying distributions being uniform.\\
+In this subsection we want to study the case in which $(v)$ of Theorem \ref{ThmAmpBiasBV1} gives a good bound.
+Namely, throughout this subsection we will assume that the $c$-boundedness constant is s.t.~$n(1-c)^2<\frac{1}{2}$ or, equivalently, $c > 1 - \frac{1}{\sqrt{2n}}$.
+This assumption will allow us to apply a different procedure to learn from the output of Algorithm \ref{AlgBiasBV} and thus obtain a different bound on the sample complexity of the problem.
+Note, however, that this requirement becomes more restrictive with growing $n$ and can in the limit $n\to\infty$ only be satisfied by $c=1$, i.e.~for the underlying distributions being uniform.
+Also, we will from now on refer to $c$ as $c$-boundedness parameter because the name ``constant'' would hide the $n$-dependence.\\

-Our procedure for the case of small bias is given in Algorithm \ref{AmpBiasBV2}.
+Our procedure for the case of small bias is given in Algorithm \ref{AlgAmpBiasBV2}.